magento/merchdocs/src/reports/review-reports.md

 ## Yotpo Reviews

-[Yotpo](https://www.yotpo.com/) is a user-generated content marketing platform enabling merchants to gather, curate, manage, and respond to all kinds of user content from just a single platform.
+[Yotpo](https://www.yotpo.com/) is a user-generated content marketing platform that enables merchants to gather, curate, manage, and respond to all kinds of user content from just a single platform.
 For more Yotpo information, see [Yotpo Reviews]({% link marketing/yotpo-reviews-intro.md %}) and [Yotpo Reporting]({% link marketing/yotpo-reporting.md %}).